landon/Research/README.md

 Research
 ========

-TeX and things for math papers
+TeX and things for math papers.

+No more paywalls please.